ankit-vaghela30/ankit-vaghela30.github.io/_posts/2018-01-21-naivebayes.md

 cartesian_product_rdd = cartesian_label.map(restructure_cartesian_product)
 ```

 Now, we are coming to the core part of Naive Bayes where we will calculate likelyhood probability of a word (feature) given a label.
-All of the steps we did previously might have seemed random but it will all connect.
-Let is forget about TFIDF feature for a while.
+All of the steps we did previously will connect now.
+Let us ignore TFIDF feature for a while.
 If we consider simple word as feature and it's frequency as value, likelyhood probability of a word given a label is given by dividing number of times word appears in all documents having the label by sum of vocabulary size and label frequency.

 We already calculated the numerator part when we extracted ```by_label_map```.
 Now we calculate the denominator part: